 The Per Pupil Revenue (PPR) for FY21 decreased on average 5.4% State wide due to the pandemic.
 Douglas County School District PPR declined from \$8,217 to \$7,763 or 5.5%.
 We are experiencing a rebound in Colorado's economy, K-12 funding for FY22 increased on average 10.71%.
 The State revenue collections include corporate and individual income taxes, excise taxes, and sales tax.
 All tax collections have rebounded and did not decline as much as anticipated in FY21.
-As we have seen this year (FY22), Federal support continues to support COVID mitigation and enhance the overall per pupil funding.
-Clearer direction on K-12 funding for FY23 will be available with the Governor's budget due to be released in November.
+As we have seen this last year (FY22), Federal support continued to support COVID mitigation and enhance the overall per pupil funding.
+The average State wide increase for FY23 was approximately 6%.
+Clearer direction on K-12 funding for FY24 will be available with the Governor's budget due to be released in November.